MJBuijs/Data-Archive-Thesis-Teacherbased-Routing/README.md

 ### *Replicating the analysis*

 To replicate the findings in the paper, run "1.
 Data Simulation.R", "2.
 Simulation Designs.R", "3.
 Assumptions.R", "4a.
 SEM.R", "4b.
-Track placement recommendations.R" in this order. (see "1.
-Data Simulation.R" for more details on the version number of the software and operation system of the machine).
-The file "Software.txt" contains all the information about the OS and software version that were used for this study.
+Track placement recommendations.R" in this order.
+The file "Software.txt" contains all the information about the software versions that were used for this study and the recommended hardware.
 The seed number of the random number generator has been included in the seperate R files.

 ## Privacy